Blog Details

 Effect on Adjacent Teeth | Requires the alteration of neighboring teeth. | Does not affect healthy adjacent teeth. |

-Cost | Less expensive but may not last as long as implants. | More expensive but longer lasting and more durable. |
+Cost | Less expensive but may not last as long as implants. | More expensive but longer lasting and more durable as they replace tooth roots. |

 Longevity | May need replacement over time. | Long-lasting with proper care. |

-Stability | Provides stable support but may not be as strong as implants in the long run. | Highly stable and strong, mimicking natural teeth. |
+Stability | Provides stable support but may not be as strong as implants in the long run. | Highly stable and strong, mimicking natural tooth roots.
+Hence, less chances of implant failure. |

 Do you know the average Dental Implant Cost in India?